ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ### Preparing environment variables
 {: #ha-rhel-ensa-prepare-environment-variables}

-To simplify the set up, prepare the following environment variables for user `root` on both cluster nodes.
+To simplify the setup, prepare the following environment variables for user `root` on both cluster nodes.
 These environment variables are used in subsequent commands in the remainder of the instructions.

 On both nodes, create a file with the following environment variables.
 Then, you need to adapt them to your configuration.